nuxeo/FunkLoad/doc/source/faq.rst

      self.setHeader('Accept-encoding', 'gzip')

-How to mix different scenarii in a bench ?
+How can I mix different scenarios in a bench ?
 -------------------------------------------

 Simple example with percent of users::